PhilMele/M3Project/README.md

 fix collapse menu in navbar so its not transparent Remove contact us from navbar
-Add search function to dashbaords + grants available
+Add search function to dashbaords + grants available ADD SSL Certificate
+Check CSRF token is correclty impelemented on all forms

 Title - Grant Management